DanielGebraiel/RLC-Circuit-Simulator/README.md

 At every time step, it consists of:
 - The voltage at each node
-- The current flowing at each volrage source or inductor
+- The current flowing at each voltage source or inductor

 ## Example